Kayan Language Legacy Project

 Kayan and their oral tradition

 Kayan came from a non-literate culture and their oral tradition forms the foundation of their society.
 This means their stories, histories and knowledge are passed down from one generation to the next through oral transmission.
-Kayan oral traditions, tekna and lung are two forms of oral tradition that are endangered.
+Kayan oral traditions, tekna' and lung (stories), are two forms of oral tradition that are endangered.

 Singing the tekna at the ELF Language Legacy project on February 21, 2022

-Left to right: Margaret Ajeng, KK Robert Luhat from Long Laput, Uring Emang (main singer), Ubong Emang, Balo’ Usun Jok, Balo’ Do’ Jau (all the women singers are from Uma Bawang).
+Left to right: Margaret Ajeng, KK Robert Luhat from Long (Lung) Laput, Uring Emang (main singer), Ubong Emang, Balo’ Usun Jok, Balo’ Do’ Jau (all the women singers are from Uma Bawang).

 The tekná /tekna is a very important oral tradition of the Kayan.
 It is a form of poetry, described by Morgan (1980) as a song-tale.
 It can be divided into two categories, i.e. tekná asen (the original old tekná) where stories of Kayan legends and the supernatural are told in the narration of the tekna and, tekná maring (or new tekná) which is the modern version of the tekná (Jau et al., 2011).